tkzic/internet-sensors/README.md

 ## overview

-Projects that use Internet API's for interactive media projects.
+Projects that use Max and Internet API's for interactive media.

 * Projects tested on Mac OS 10.9.3
 * Max projects use Max/MSP 6.1.7 from: [http://cycling74.com](http://cycling74.com)